Delayed Momentum Aggregation: Communication-efficient Byzantine-robust Federated Learning with Partial Participation: Experiments

 We also examined the non-Byzantine setting ($\delta=0$) to establish baseline performance.
-The setup uses $n = 20$ clients with the \texttt{avg} aggregator.
-Four optimizer families were compared (with \algname{Byz-VR-MARINA-PP} at three $\lambda$ values) under both IID and non-IID partitions.
-The results are summarized in Figure~\ref{fig:training_curves}.
+The setup used $n = 20$ clients with the \texttt{avg} aggregator.
+The results are summarized in Figure~\ref{fig:cifar_baseline}.

-\paragraph{Key findings.} Across both IID and non-IID settings, \emph{Byz-VR-MARINA-PP achieved the worst validation accuracy and highest loss throughout training}.
-Surprisingly, \emph{\algname{D-Byz-SGDM} consistently outperformed \algname{FedAvg-M} in the non-Byzantine setting} ($\delta=0$), despite the risk that reusing momentum across rounds could degrade performance.
-The curves suggest that with partial participation ($p=0.5$) and heterogeneity (non-IID), the delayed momentum aggregation mechanism in \algname{D-Byz-SGDM} mitigates heterogeneity-induced drift, acting as an \emph{implicit regularizer} even without attacks.
-We further examined \algname{Byz-VR-MARINA-PP} in the non-Byzantine regime.
-Somewhat unexpectedly, applying clipping to momentum differences introduced a \emph{bias} detrimental to performance unless the clipping hyperparameter $\lambda$ was chosen with extreme care.
-This sensitivity highlights a trade-off: while clipping is essential to defend against Byzantine behaviors, it can significantly distort gradient estimates in non-Byzantine settings, underscoring the difficulty of tuning $\lambda$ across both Byzantine and non-Byzantine environments.
+\textbf{\algname{DeMoA} beats standard methods even without Byzantine clients.} Surprisingly, \algname{DeMoA} consistently outperformed \algname{FedCM} in the non-Byzantine setting ($\delta=0$), despite the risk that reusing momentum across rounds could degrade performance.
+The curves suggested that with partial participation and heterogeneity, the delayed momentum aggregation principle in \algname{DeMoA} mitigated drifts induced by heterogeneity, acting as an \textit{implicit regularizer} even without attacks.
+Across both IID and non-IID settings, \algname{Byz-VR-MARINA-PP} achieved the worst validation accuracy and highest loss throughout training.
+This performance degradation stems from applying clipping to momentum differences, which introduces a bias that harms performance unless the clipping hyperparameter $\lambda$ is selected with particular care, i.e., an additional grid search over $\lambda \in \{100.0, 10.0, 1.0\}$.
+This highlights an inherent trade-off: although clipping is essential for defending against Byzantine behaviors, clipping can substantially worsen gradient estimates.